tynooo/python-cdk-locust/README.md

 This lab walks you through creating a CDK project in Python that will implement an ECS Service running [Locust.io](https://locust.io/).
-Using CDK constructs we'll create a customised Locust container image, and all supporting service configuration, including: VPC, ECS cluster, ECS Service, Application Load Balancer, and a CloudWatch dashboard.
+Using CDK constructs we'll create a customised Locust container image and all supporting service configuration, including: VPC, ECS cluster, ECS Service, Application Load Balancer, and a CloudWatch dashboard.

 ## How much will this lab cost?
-Base costs will be:
+Base costs will be ( $USD in ap-southeast-2):
-* Cloud9 and Locust instances
+* Cloud9 and Locust instances $0.0132 per Hour each.
-* NAT Gateway
+* NAT Gateway $0.059 per Hours plus $0.059 per GB processed.
 * Elastic Container Registry - Container storage
 * S3 - Used by CDK to store intermediate objects that CDK creates